EvoEsports/EvoSC-sharp-documentation/docs/development/modules/index.md

     [ChatCommand("kick", "Kicks a player.")]
     public Task KickPlayerCommand(IPlayer player) =>
-        // Abstract the kick logic out of the controller and in a service instead:
+        // Abstract the kick logic out of the controller and in a service _players.KickAsync(player);
-        _players.KickAsync(player);
 }
 ```